Lynden / Aldergrove WA State Route 539 / BC Hwy 13

 Travel Tips for the Lynden / Aldergrove Border Crossing

-- Here is a handy link to Canadian hotels near the Lynden / Aldergrove Border crossing and here is another link to hotels on the Lynden side of the port.
+- Here is a handy link to Canadian hotels near the Lynden / Aldergrove Border crossing, and another link to hotels on the Lynden side of the port in Bellingham Washington.

 - The highest peaks of passenger vehicle traffic are on the weekends.